Tuesday, May 2, 2017

 Hiking in Acadia National Park, October 2019.

-I will not mess with any moose.
+I did not mess around with any moose.

-Pass tops out at 2,867 feet.
+The pass tops out at 2,867 feet.

 Swift River, fall, 2019.